-What is it?
-What’s with the worldwide obsession with all things shiny and new?
-Whatever happened to investing in something which would last a lifetime, or at least a long time?
+What is our obsession with all things shiny and new?
+Whatever happened to investing in something which would last a lifetime or at least a long time?
 Customers of today are ruthless, with a voracious appetite to consume.
 Are we so used to having access to as much of what we want that quality is no longer a requirement?

 The answer is both yes and no. One must remember, not all disposables are made equal.

 Disposables originated due to a fear of bacteria.
-The first single-use drinking cup was invented after a health pioneer saw a young girl drink from a communal cup right after a tuberculosis patient in the early 1900’s.
-At that point, the potential for cross – contamination from reusables was identified and by 1909 a ban on communal drinking cups was in place.
+The first Single Use drinking cup was invented after a health pioneer saw a young girl drink from a communal cup right after a tuberculosis patient in the weary 1900’s.
+At that point, the potential for cross – contamination from reusables was identified and by 1909 a bean on communal drinking cups was in place.

 Spiralling out of control